AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 | TargetTypeId | String                   | Required     | Identifier of the SdsType to convert events to |
 | Properties   | IList\<SdsStreamViewMapProperty\>| Optional     | Property level mapping |

-### Properties/ SdsStreamViewMapProperty
+### SdsStreamViewMapProperty

-The SdsStreamViewMapProperty is similar to SdsStreamViewProperty but adds a Mode detailing one or more actions taken on the Property.
+The SdsStreamViewMapProperty is similar to SdsStreamViewProperty but adds a `mode` detailing one or more actions taken on the Property.

-The following table shows the SdsStreamViewMapProperty fields.
+The table below shows the SdsStreamViewMapProperty fields.
 The SdsStreamViewMap cannot be written; it can only be retrieved from SDS, so required and optional have no meaning.

 | Property     | Type        | Details |